wrathofrathma/devlog/content/posts/20240825231315-setting_up_a_blog_pipeline_with_doom_emacs.md

 ### ox-hugo {#ox-hugo}

-Since I'm using doom emacs, installation is as simple as enabling the +hugo flag in your `.init.el`
+Installing ox-hugo within Doom Emacs is straightfoward.
+Just enable the `+hugo` flag on org in your `init.el` within your emacs config.

 ```elisp
 (org                ; organize your plain life in plain text